AkshatSh/DPD/docs/blog_5.md

 In this section we report the performance of the various baselines we tested.

 First we consider, what if we just used the heuristics above to label our entire valid set, and see what our reported performances are for each of these functions.
 In particular, given a randomly sampled training set of 50 instances, if we generated our weak functions based on the heuristics described in baselines, what would our performance be on the dev set.
-The table below shows the results average over 3 runs.
+The table below shows the results averaged over 3 runs.

 <!-- | **Weak Function**         | **Precision** | **Recall** | **F1**   |
 |-----------------------|-----------|--------|------|